dyslexicat/collab-chess/README.md

 #### COMMANDS
 ```
-!start - starts a new game
+!start (piece color - optional) - starts a new game
 !move [notation] - Votes on the specified move.
 For example, !move e4 or !move Nc6.
 Each turn top voted move gets played.
+!board - Shows the current state of the chess board
 ```

 #### SETUP